LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 # Scheduling and Threading

 Rx is primarily a system for working with _data in motion_ asynchronously.
-To effectively provide the level of asynchrony that developers require, some level of concurrency control is required.
 If we are dealing with multiple information sources, they may well generate data concurrently.
-We may want some degree of parallelism when processing data to achieve our scalability targets, but we will need control over this.
+We may want some degree of parallelism when processing data to achieve our scalability targets.
+We will need control over these aspects of our system.

 So far, we have managed to avoid any explicit usage of threading or concurrency.
-There are some methods that we have had to deal with timing to perform their jobs.
-(For example, `Buffer`, `Delay`, `Sample` must arrange for work to happen on a particular schedule.)
-Most of this however, has been kindly abstracted away from us.
-This chapter will look the Rx's scheduling system which offers an elegant system for managing these concerns.
+We have seen some methods that must deal with timing to perform their jobs.
+(For example, `Buffer`, `Delay`, and `Sample` must arrange for work to happen on a particular schedule.)
+However, we have relied on the default behaviour, and although the defaults often do what we want, we sometimes need to exercise more control.
+This chapter will look at Rx's scheduling system, which offers an elegant way to manage these concerns.

 ## Rx, Threads and Concurrency